svviz/svviz/README.rst

                           minimum score of the Smith-Waterman alignment against the ref or alt allele in order to be considered (multiplied by 2)
+    -e EXPORT, --export EXPORT
+                          export view to file; exported file format is determined from the filename extension (automatically
+                          sets --no-web)
+    -O, --open-exported   automatically open the exported file (OS X only)

   interface parameters:
     --no-web              don't show the web interface